git-who/git-who.github.io/Git+Who+git+command+line+equivalence+reference.md

 # Git Who: git command line equivalence reference

-## After the initial commit was pushed of a new repository.
+## After the initial commit was pushed of a new repository

 ```sh
 git branch develop